WE TEND TO FORGET ABOUT THIS PART OF THE STORY

-The Juice is back in the news this week because of his parole hearing on Thursday in Nevada.
+The Juice is back in the news because of his release on the morning of October 1.

-The hearing will be carried live by CNN, ESPN, Fox News and NBC, and in one of those fantabulous twists that has dogged Simpson, the sleazebags at Fox News will feature Mark Fuhrman as an analyst.
+His parole board hearing in July was carried live by CNN, ESPN, Fox News and NBC, and in one of those fantabulous twists that has dogged Simpson, the sleazebags at Fox News featured Mark Fuhrman as an analyst.

 Fuhrman, you might recall, is the Los Angeles police detective famous for lying during Simpson's 1995 murder trial about his repeated use of racist language.
 He later pleaded no contest to committing perjury during the trial.

 The former detective has shamelessly translated his heightened profile as a ratbag racist cop into financial rewards.
-(Then again, Lance Armstrong is doing Tour de France commentary this summer).
+(Then again, Lance Armstrong did a Tour de France podcast this summer.)